vleeuwenmenno/gphoto2_cl_binding/README.md

  - Windows 10 2004> using WSL2 (Waiting for proper USB support in WSL2)

-Camera's used to test this wrapper:
+Camera's used to test this binder:

  - Canon EOS 760D